The Vision of the 1 for 2 Education Foundation is to create an engaged community of scholars who empower each other to

-For the 2019 – 2020 and 2020 – 2021 academic years, the Foundation granted a diverse group of students up to $25,000 each to attend both public and private colleges and universities across the United States.
+For the 2019 – 2020, 2020 – 2021 and 2021 – 2022 academic years, the Foundation granted a diverse group of students up to $25,000 each to attend both public and private colleges and universities across the United States.
 Students awarded scholarships came from both public and private high schools in a variety of different states.

-For the 2021 – 2022 academic year, the Foundation intends to award between two and ten merit-based scholarships.
+For the 2022 – 2023 academic year, the Foundation intends to award up to two merit-based scholarships.
 The size of each grant is determined on the basis of tuition remaining after consideration of all other forms of tuition assistance obtained by the scholars.

 Scholarship recipients are required to adhere the following pledge:

 In consideration of the 1 for 2 Education Foundation (“the Foundation”) making this scholarship grant I pledge to support the mission of the Foundation to build a community of scholars who are dedicated to being life-long learners by:

 a) participating in the annual Foundation Gathering while receiving my scholarship,